olleholmgren/careless-climbing/readme.md

 In the modern days we tend to be stressed and busy with our everyday life.
 That is why this website will only provide with the clearest information and lets the user emphasise on the task that needs to get done - have someone tune their piano for them.

+### Design

+The design is supposed to give the feeling that one have come to a calm and relaxed platform.
+After all the purpose of the site is to provide service to piano owners.
+Many people associate calmness and simplicity with a piano - one press on a key and it will instantly play a sound, effortless.
+Color theme is chosen with this feeling in mind.
+The navigation bar with the same colors as the keys on a piano.
+Background is a calm greenish beige color and the footer along with the contact form is to match with these colors and feelings.

 ### Home page